History of baseball team nicknames: Kansas City Royals

 The American League expanded in 1969, and made good on a pledge to return the majors to Kansas City, by creating the Kansas City Royals.
 Pharmaceutical executive Ewing Kauffman won the bidding for the new Kansas City team, which was named the Royals after the American Royal Livestock Show held in Kansas City every year since 1899.
 Some sources have incorrectly reported that the team was named in honor of the Kansas City Monarchs.
 Apparently it is just a happy coincidence.
 Also, in an unspoken and possibly coincidental continuation of tradition, the Royals' uniforms carry blue trim.

 Los Angeles area

 The minor league teams had been known as the Los Angeles Angels since the founding of the Pacific Coast League in 1903, named after the city itself.
-That team name contained a built-in redundancy if fully translated into English: "The Angels Angels".
+That team name contained a built-in redundancy if fully translated into English: "The The Angels Angels".

 Los Angeles Dodgers

 The minor league team and the nickname were displaced when the Brooklyn Dodgers of the National League moved coast-to-coast in 1958.
 The Los Angeles Dodgers carried their successful ways, and there were no trolleys to be dodged in Los Angeles.